emdecr/life-overview-base/README.md

 ## Weeks with custom background colours

 In <a href="https://emilydelacruz.com/life-overview" target="_blank">my project</a> I have several `Week.js` components that have a different background colour to highlight specific moments/periods.
 In this base project, there's a few weeks that have a red background.
 It's pulling from `exampleBackground`, a helper function in [`src/helpers/index.js`](https://github.com/emdecr/life-overview-base/blob/master/src/helpers/index.js).
-It checks against the `Week.js` component's `weekId` prop, and if it matches any values in the array found in `exampleBackground`, that week gets a specific background colour (`.week.example-background` selector found in `Week.css`).
+It checks against the `Week.js` component's `weekId` prop, and if it matches any values in the array found in `exampleBackground`, that `Week.js` gets a class added to its `classesString` (`.week.example-background` selector found in `Week.css`).
 Again, you can use a tool like [this one](https://www.timeanddate.com/date/duration.html) to find the correct number.

 # Feature Roadmap